vanonselenp/magic-jumpstart/README.md

+**Note**: I wrote this as an experiment in learning how to vibe code.
+The end result came out better than I expected with a solution to a problem I had at the time.
+This was a fun experiment.

 # Magic: The Gathering Jumpstart Cube Constructor

 An intelligent deck construction system for building themed Magic: The Gathering Jumpstart cubes with perfect theme coherence and balanced gameplay from a Pauper Cube.